garycourt/korc/README.md

 * Support parallel staging (all stages fire at same time)
 * Add option for adding size adapters
 * Add option to ensure stage 1 has thrust vectoring
+* Serialize and output arguments used (for debugging)
+* Output stats of parts in the parts list (for debugging)
 * Add parts from other mods

 ## Support This Project